Moving house guide

 You’ve moved house – congratulations!

 Then put the kettle on, put your feet up and start arranging the housewarming party!
 (Cream carpets permitting...)

 The most popular places to live in the UK

 Cornwall is the most popular place to move to in the UK, followed by Devon, Yorkshire, the Lake District and London.

-In May we asked 2,000 people around the country if they would like to move home in the next few years and where to.
+In a Trussle survey in May 2020 we asked 2,000 people around the country if they would like to move home in the next few years and where to.